Chemotherapy For Acne?

 Although the names sound like they might refer to some trio of brothers thrown into a fiery furnace in the Biblical Book of Daniel, adalimumab, infliximab, and etanercept are medications used to provide the body with regulatory compounds known as TNF-alpha inhibitors.
 TNF refers to tumor necrosis factor, which is a substance the body makes to fight cancer and infections.
 A TNF inhibitor stops the inflammatory reaction6 that the healthy body uses to fight cancer and the body afflicted by acne inversa uses to destroy healthy tissue.

 These medications have been used for about 20 years to fight hepatitis C. They have been used for about 10 years to fight rheumatoid arthritis and the most severe cases of inflammatory bowel disease.
 And they are just now being made available to treat this particularly aggressive form of acne.

 Do The Medications Actually Work?

 The risk one runs when taking a medication that deactivates one of the functions of the immune system, which is what TNF-alpha inhibitors do, is that a disease will come along that the body is unable to fight.
-A significant number of people who take these drugs come down with pneumonia.
+Some people who take these drugs come down with pneumonia7.
 Taking the pneumonia vaccine will reduce that risk.
 And a few people who take these drugs develop cancer, although many say that cancer is not as bad as the form of acne these medications treat.